liferay/liferay-docs/userGuide/en/chapters/09-using-web-forms-and-dynamic-data-lists.markdown

 The first part of a new Kaleo process is also the simplest: the entry definition.
 This is just another way to refer to a data definition.
-All of the avaliable data definitions can be chosen, including our awesome "Volunteer Sign-Up List."
+All of the available data definitions can be chosen, including our awesome "Volunteer Sign-Up List."
 Just like with normal data lists, you can always create a new entry definition from the list view by clicking on *Add new definition*.